Proof (album): Critical reception

-At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, Proof received an average score of 88 based on five reviews, indicating "universal acclaim".
 Natalie Morin of Rolling Stone praised the album, describing its lead single as "a classic BTS blend of sparkling pop and old-school hip-hop that offers a hopeful promise of an even brighter future."
 Esquire's Ammal Hassan said the album is "more than just a roundup of the best of BTS.
 Instead, it is a carefully curated story of the group's past and memories, much of which they reflect on in their new songs."

 Choi Ji-won of The Korean Herald described the album as something that "offers a throwback to the past, an invitation to the future," and "evidence of BTS' unwavering pursuit of its dreams, which it promises to continue doing in the future."
 For Times, Elizabeth De Luna cited that Proof shows "an evolution from early raw material to a polished global presentation."
 In her review for Consequence, Mary Siroky explained how the band "unpack an unparalleled creative journey" through the 48 songs from different eras of their career.